MIDS-scaling-up/v3/week08/lab/Readme.md

 * What is the resolution?
 * What is the frame rate?
 * In the light of the previous exercise, what is a good way to extract frames from such a video?

+### Part 2.
+Yolo v5 tutorial
+Of the many object detectors, Yolo v5 continues to dominate.
+Take a look at the [PyTorch object detection models](https://pytorch.org/vision/stable/models.html#object-detection-instance-segmentation-and-person-keypoint-detection) and then glance through [Yolov5 documentation](https://github.com/ultralytics/yolov5)

+Open up the [Yolo v5 Colab notebook](https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb)  -- if Colab glitches on you, use the [Kaggle variant](https://www.kaggle.com/ultralytics/yolov5) and examine / click though it.
+Train it on the coco128 dataset.

+Questions:
+* How many files are in the dataset?
+* How many annotations?
+* How many classes?
+* How long does it take to train?
+* What is MAP?
+* Was transfer learning used in training?